 Imagine a world where you could start the sales process by selling directly to your best-fit, highest-value accounts.
-No wasted time working to market and sell to unqualified leads who aren’t the right fit for your business.
+No wasted time trying to market to unqualified leads who aren’t the right fit for your business.
 Meaning, you could move straight into the phases of engaging and delighting your target accounts.

 Talk about efficiency, right?